 You are advised to let someone know and seek medical advice if you are feeling unwell, and to keep an eye on friends who are ill.
 Seek medical advice immediately if you or someone has concerning symptoms, or their condition appears to be getting worse.
 Meningococcal disease can develop suddenly, usually as meningitis or septicaemia.
-Early symptoms include severe diarrhoea and vomiting, headaches, muscle pain, fever, and cold hands and feet.
+Students should be aware of the symptoms of meningitis and septicaemia.
+Symptoms include severe diarrhoea and vomiting, headaches, a blotchy rash that doesn’t fade when a glass is rolled over it, muscles and joints pain, stiff neck, fever, and cold hands and feet.
 It can kill, or leave people with life-changing disabilities or health problems, like hearing loss, brain damage or the loss of a limb.

 Please contact your local GP to get immunised against meningitis (Meningococcal ACWY) before the start of your studies at QMUL.

 We would advise you to get immunised before the start of your studies in your home country.
 Please ask your doctor / nurse for the MenACWY vaccine.

 What happens if you’re not immunised before the start of university?